freesig/test_rendy/docs/src/tri_tutorial.md

         _aux: &T,
     ) {
 ```
-Get the vertex buffer and bind it too the render pass.
+Get the vertex buffer and bind it as the active buffer at bind point 0.
 ```rust
         let vbuf = self.vertex.as_ref().unwrap();
         unsafe {